DistributedCollective/Sovryn-smart-contracts/contracts/governance/Staking/modules/Readme.md

 ## TODOs
-[X] Update IStakingModules interface
+[x] Update IStakingModules interface
-[ ] Create a deployment boilerplate for modules - use deploy plugin for deployment and for testing [ ] Verify ApprovalReceiver - functionality & tests
+[x] Create a deployment boilerplate for modules - use deploy plugin for deployment and for testing [x] Verify ApprovalReceiver - functionality & tests [x] Add modules batch processing
 [ ] Docs:
     - when extending Storage, DO NOT create public storage variables but add getters to StakingStorageModule
     - now access to ALL storage variables
     - a showcase explanation - how to reuse
     - modules: add contract, `function getFunctionList() external pure returns (bytes4[] memory)`- list all functions, add functions signatures to IStakingModules.sol to be accessible from the scripts
-[ ]

 ## Pre- and Deployment flow